MartinoMensio/DP2-Labs/Assignment_3/doc-files/nffgVerifier.md

 The data are stored using two maps: one for NFFGs and one for policies.
 While the map for policies contains directly the objects belonging to the generated class `Policy`, the map of NFFGs contain object belonging to the class `NffgStorage`.
 This class contains:

 - the object belonging to the generated class `Nffg` (the data that clients can get)
-- a map that contains the mapping between the node names and the ids used for the communication with neo4j: this mapping is local to each NFFG because there can be noded with the same name belonging to different NFFGs
+- a map that contains the mapping between the node names and the ids used for the communication with neo4j: this mapping is local to each NFFG because there can be nodes with the same name belonging to different NFFGs
 - some flags to keep a state of the state of the communication with neo4j: those flags allow better performance in the concurrency management (see below)

 ### 4.2 Concurrency management